-- (1) Unrepresented parties may move the court for permission to send documents by email to the clerk's office for filing.
-A form for the motion may be found on the court's website.
-The motion must include a verification that: - (A) the party will submit documents in PDF format as outlined in Sections II(C)(3) and (4) of the ECF Procedures Manual; - (B) the party will provide a valid email address that will be used to submit documents for filing and to receive notices of case filings from the court; - (C) the party will use an appropriate digital/electronic signature on filings, as outlined in Section II(A) of the ECF Procedures Manual; and - (D) the party will comply with the formatting requirements outlined in Local Rule DUCivR 10-1 and Section II(B) of the ECF Procedures Manual. - (2) If the motion is granted, the party may email documents and exhibits for filing to the clerk's office at utdecf_clerk@utd.uscourts.gov.
-The email must include the case number and document name in the subject line.
-The clerk will return a confirmation email to the party and then file the documents in the case. - (3) Documents will be considered filed as of the date the email is received by the clerk. - (4) On motion by any party, or sua sponte, the court may revoke a party's ability to file by email after a determination that the privilege has been abused.
-Examples of circumstances in which a party abuses the privilege of email filing include: - (A) repeatedly sending nonconforming documents or exhibits to the clerk for filing; - (B) repeatedly sending incomplete documents to avoid missing a deadline;
+- (1) Parties not represented by a registered e-filer may move the court for permission to send documents via email to the clerk's office for filing.
+The motion, must include: - (A) a verification that the filer will create native or scanned PDF documents as outlined in Sections II.C.3 and 4 of the ECF Procedures Manual; - (B) the email address that will be used to submit documents for filing; - (C) a request that the court recognize the filer's use of a digital/electronic signature on filings, as outlined in Section II.A of the ECF Procedures Manual; and - (D) an agreement to follow the formatting requirements outlined in Local Rule DUCivR 10-1 Section II.B. of the ECF Procedures Manual.

+A form for the motion may be found and downloaded on the court's website.

+- (2) If the motion is granted, the party may email documents, along with any exhibits, for filing to the clerk's office at utdecf_clerk@utd.uscourts.gov.
+The e-mail must include the case number and document name in the subject line.
+The clerk will verify that the documents and any exhibits comply with size and format requirements, return a confirmation email to the filer, and then file the documents with the court's CM/ECF system.
+The clerk will forward any filings that do not comply with the format requirements to the assigned judge's chambers who may instruct the clerk to request the filer modify the document or exhibit or provide a paper copy for conventional filing. - (3) Documents will be considered filed as of the date the email is received by the clerk.

-- (C) sending documents that needlessly complicate the proceedings or harass the court, the clerk, or the opposing party; or - (D) sending documents containing viruses, worms, ransomware, spyware, malware, or other files compromising the security of the court's computer systems.
+- (4) On motion by any party, or on the court's own motion, the court may revoke a filer's ability to file by email if it determines the filer has abused the privilege.
+Examples of circumstances in which a filer abuses the privilege of e-filing include: - (A) Repeatedly sending nonconforming documents or exhibits to the clerk for filing; - (B) Sending incomplete documents with the intent to avoid missing a deadline; - (C) Sending documents intended to harass the court, the clerk, or the opposing party or needlessly complicates the proceedings; - (D) Sending documents containing viruses, worms, ransomware, spyware, malware, or other files compromising the security of the court's computer systems;